fusioncharts/dev_centre_docs/chart-guide/standard-charts/zoom-line-charts.md

 }
 ```

-> The anchors in the zoom-line chart cannot be made clickable because FusionCharts does not include the supporting API for defining an external URL for the data points.
+> The anchors in the zoom line chart cannot be made clickable because FusionCharts does not include the supporting API for defining an external URL for the data points.

 A zoom line chart with the distance between the consecutive data plots configured looks like this: